Temple procession, Xincheng, south Gansu, June 1997.

 Yang and Cao’s monograph on the Ziwei band, published in 1952, consists mainly of transcriptions, with little of the social detail that they covered for the Wuxi Daoists or Yang’s 1956 Hunan fieldtrip.
 Ziwei would go on to supply wind players to many state troupes for decades to come.

 During the 1958 Great Leap Forward (or Backward, as it’s known), Dingxian and particularly Xushui counties became model counties for the relentless drive to full communization.
-Notable for its revolutionary fervour at this time was the “Great Leap Forward Songs-for winds association” of Qianminzhuang commune in Xushui.
+At the height of the Leap back in August 1958, Chairman Mao visited communes there.
+In Dasigexiang district just southeast of Xushui county-town, Dasigezhuang village was now renamed the 4th August brigade.
+Notable for its revolutionary fervour at this time was the “Great Leap Forward Songs-for winds association” of Qianminzhuang brigade in Xushui, which performed for this visit.

 The propaganda of the Leap makes a stark contrast with the grim realities of the period, with villages throughout the area suffering from crop failure, famine, and social disruption.